Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

   > props are passed down to studentInfo page to deal with
 - Keys added to NavBar
 - Modified Chart a little bit with minimumzoom, average line graph in steps, fixed Y-axis
+  > Parse the received info from https://randomuser.me/ (with the first name from the student data)
+  > set a fake email with firstname.lastname@exampple.com (stripping out possible spaces in the last name (and first name while were at it))
+  > - Somehow I think the students have not been entirely honest filling in their data ;)